Vyral/gary-jacklin-recruiting/_posts/2020-08-24-what-attributes-must-your-crm-have.md

 ---
 layout: post
-title: 5 Attributes Your CRMs Must Have to Stay Relevant With Buyers and Sellers
+title: What Attributes Must Your CRM Have?
 date: 2020-08-24 00:00:00
 tags:
   - Lead Generation
   - Lead Conversion
-excerpt: >-
-  Today I’ll talk about five attributes your CRM must have in order to stay relevant
+excerpt: Today I’ll talk about five attributes your CRM must have to stay relevant
 enclosure:
 pullquote: We arm our agents with a cutting-edge CRM that utilizes all these features.
 enclosure_type: video/mp4